-Jason Kanetakis is currently a junior in Carlsbad High School.
-He was born and raised in Greece, having moved to Carlsbad in 2012 and this is his second...
+Jason Kanetakis is currently a senior in Carlsbad High School.
+He was born and raised in Greece, having moved to Carlsbad in 2012 and this is his third...

 Recent gas crisis – explained

 During the coronavirus pandemic, gas prices have been sliding downwards and at some points nose-diving to a cost of less than a dollar per gallon in certain states.
 The price trend, however, does not originate from the stay-at-home orders in effect around the world.
 This meltdown started from oil superpowers Russia and Saudi Arabia’s meltdown of agreements to lower their supply of oil.